Chart Color Schemes

 Gatton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 19.1%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 32.4% of residents aged 15+ holding them - advanced diplomas at 8.0% and certificates at 24.4%.
-Educational participation is high, with 31.5% currently enrolled in formal education: 9.5% in primary, 9.0% in tertiary, and 7.5% in secondary education.
+The area's university qualification rate is 19.1%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 14.0%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.2%).
+Vocational credentials are also common, with 32.4% of residents aged 15 and above holding them - advanced diplomas account for 8.0% while certificates make up 24.4%.

-Educational participation is notably high, with 31.5% of residents currently enrolled in formal education.
+Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 9.0% in tertiary education, and 7.5% pursuing secondary education.

 Frequently Asked Questions - Education